01bbae/NLPPartofSpeech/Paper.md

 Statistical methods are much more prevasive in this era especially with the boom of deep learning and transformers.

+A big part of PoS tagging was done by

 ---

 ## References: